-Income tax liabilities and provisions for income taxes comprise the liabilities relating to the respective fiscal year and any liabilities from previous years.
+Income tax receivables and liabilities relate to both the respective fiscal year and previous years.
 They are assessed on the basis of the applicable legislation, taking into account present legal practice judgments and prevailing opinion.
+Uncertain income tax items are recognized at their expected value provided that payment or reimbursement is considered probable.